Lucca with kids: all you need to know about Tuscany’s most family-friendly town

 I love Tuscany and visit with the kids regularly.

-Lucca is one of our favorite places in Tuscany and, in a previous article, we have shared how to spend a day in Lucca with or without kids.
+Lucca is one of our favorite places in Tuscany and, in a previous article, we shared how to spend a day in Lucca with or without kids.

 Today, I want to share what makes it one of the best places for a family vacation.

-In this guide, we talk about the best things to do, where to stay, and what makes Lucca the best place in Tuscany for families with young kids.
+This guide talks about the best things to do, where to stay, and what makes Lucca the best place in Tuscany for families with young kids.

 At the end of this article, I believe you’ll agree Lucca is the best small town in Tuscany for families with toddlers and young kids.